As Advertising evolves, new ways spring up almost every week on how to make online marketing a walk in the park literally.

 Targeting is a new technique where online advertisers can target the most receptive audiences with certain traits, based on the product or service the advertiser is promoting.

-There are various ad formats and possible ad targeting parameters such as audience targeting, location targeting etc.
+There are various advertising formats and possible advertising targeting parameters such as audience targeting, location targeting etc.